Keeping your boat on the Canal

 If you want to keep your boat on the Canal for longer than 28 days you will need to register it with us and apply for an Annual Licence and Mooring Agreement

 Before the granting of an Annual Licence we will need to agree an appropriate long term mooring for your boat, confirm you hold third party insurance and comply with the Boat Safety Scheme.

 The annual licence fee is made up of 2 elements

 - Lock use fee

-The navigation fee charged will depend on which pound your boat has its long term ‘home’ mooring – and how many lockless miles of navigation you have available without passing through one of the controlled sets of locks.
+The navigation fee charged will depend on if your boat’s long term ‘home’ mooring is above or below lock 15.
+This is the lockless areas of navigation you have available without passing through one of the controlled sets of locks.

-There are currently three types of long term mooring
+There are three types of long term mooring

 - Private – Mooring against private property or council land with a garden licence